murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 >
 > • Get inside the `structure directory`
 >
-> • Edit the `structure` output file to remove the comment line (i.e. first line in the file, starts with “#”).
+> • Edit the `structure` output file to remove the entire comment line (i.e. first line in the file, starts with “#”).
 >
 > • So far, when we’ve gone to run programs, we’ve been able to use `module spider` to figure out the program name, and then `module load program_name` to get access to the program and run it.
 Do this again to load `structure`.
 >